EllisLab/PlayaMatrixImporter/el_playamatrix_importer/README.md

 ## Change Log

+- 1.0.5 - December 16, 2016
+    - Fixed a bug (#5) where the importer may show errors when encountering orphaned Playa data belonging to a nonexistent Matrix field.
 - 1.0.4 - May 17, 2016
     - Fixed a bug where the importer may fail when importing a Matrix field that has no data.
 - 1.0.3 - May 10, 2016